Dr. Yuxiang Wu_

 • Fundamentals in phase transformations (metals/oxidation/corrosion, etc.)

-PhD 2 - Phase transformation/defect formation in thermodynamic open system
+PhD 2 - Phase transformations in advanced steel design

 • Start: January 2026